Back to LiftMaster Guides

 Common Causes

-• Opener WiFi module losing saved credentials
+• Opener WiFi module losing its saved credentials on power loss

-• Brief power flickers corrupting WiFi config
+• Brief power flickers corrupting the WiFi config

-• DHCP reservation not holding after outage
+• DHCP reservation not holding after the outage

-• Opener firmware bug with power recovery
+• Opener firmware bug in power recovery

 Most fixes happen in the first 3 steps.